 Face

-This refers to the entire front of your garage door, including the panels, windows, trim, and decorative hardware.
+The face encompasses the entire front of your garage door, including the panels, windows, trim, and decorative hardware.

 Frame